hudecof/ansible_authoritative_dns/README.md

 BIND9 and NSD3 was choosen for their widely usage in ROOT and TLD zones.
 You're welcome do add any other modules for another dns server implementation.

+KNOT is new implementation of authoritative dns server by CZ.NIC, let him change ;)

 Requirements
 ------------
 This role requires Ansible 1.4 or higher, and platform requirements are listed in the metadata file.
 It should work also with lower version, but I have never tested it.

 To install `nsd3` on RedHat/CentOS you need to use EPEL repository.
+Upon request I can add tasks to the RedHat setup section to add EPEL repository.

+To install `knot` on Debian is used  official repository, see https://www.knot-dns.cz/pages/download.html.

+To install `knot` on Ubuntu is used PPA, see https://launchpad.net/~cz.nic-labs/+archive/ubuntu/knot-dns.

+To install `knot` on RedHat/CentOS you need to use EPEL repository.
 Upon request I can add tasks to the RedHat setup section to add EPEL repository.

 Role Variables
 --------------